UnchainedSecurity/Unchained-K9/README.md

 http://localhost:5173
 ```

-## ⚙️ AI Engine Configuration
-BlackHound K9 is Provider Agnostic.
-You can use your own local GPU or route through the cloud via the Advanced Settings UI:
-* **Cloud Models (Recommended):** Point the API URL to `https://openrouter.ai/api/v1`, enter your API key, and use frontier models like `anthropic/claude-opus-4.8` or `nvidia/nemotron-3-ultra-550b-a55b`.
-* **Local Models:** Point the API URL to `http://host.docker.internal:11434/v1` (Ollama) or your `llama.cpp` server's address.

 ## ⚠️ Legal Disclaimer
-**BlackHound K9 is built STRICTLY for authorized penetration testing and bug bounty hunting.**
-Running these tools against targets without explicit, documented permission is illegal.
-The developers assume no liability and are not responsible for any misuse or damage caused by this program.
-By deploying this software, you accept full responsibility for your actions.
+BlackHound K9 is an offensive security tool designed STRICTLY for authorized bug bounty hunting and penetration testing.
+Running these tools against targets without explicit permission is illegal.
+You accept full responsibility for your actions.